AS9100 Certification Cost: What Aerospace Companies Should Expect

 Cartoon illustration of aerospace professionals reviewing an AS9100 checklist with stacked coins, aircraft, defense contract, and certification process icons representing AS9100 certification cost and consulting services.

-1 Consulting & Implementation Costs
+Consulting and Implementation Costs

-• Organizational size
+• Organizational size and structure

-• Design & development inclusion (Clause 8.3)
+• Inclusion of design and development (Clause 8.3)

-• Operational complexity
+• Operational complexity and product risk

 • Number of locations

-• Existing ISO 9001 maturity
+• Existing QMS maturity

 • Internal resource availability

-Typical Project Investment Ranges
+Typical Investment Ranges

-Small Aerospace Startup (5–15 employees): $8,000 - $12,000
+• Small aerospace startup (5–15 employees): $8,000 – $12,000

-Mid-Sized Manufacturer (20–75 employees): $12,000 - $18,000
+• Mid-sized manufacturer (20–75 employees): $12,000 – $18,000

 • Employee count